 Most small business owners jump into the entrepreneurial dream or the brainchild of a product they have because of their passions or goals.
 Not many of them jump into this field because they happen to love finances and the world of financing that comes along with it.
 Knowing this it is not uncommon to see new start up entrepreneurs making basic errors when it comes to the world of finance.

-One of the few basic errors that entrepreneurs with limited knowledge of finance make are related to the loan application they prepare.
+One of the few basic errors that entrepreneurs with limited knowledge of finance make are related to the funding application they prepare.
 Looking for funding options is an important decision and there is limited room for businessmen to err here.
 They should make sure that they play their cards well and do not make any errors as such.

 Restart from the Beginning

-If your loan application has been rejected then chances are that you messed up on it from the beginning.
+If your funding application has been rejected then chances are that you messed up on it from the beginning.
 Hence, if you want to recover, you should make sure that you restart your entire process from the beginning.

 Try to make sure that all of your financial statements are congruent and that they are recorded in a proper manner.
-You should also make sure that all of the documents that you present in front of the private lender are a true representation of your financial standing.
+You should also make sure that all of the documents that you present in front of the private funder are a true representation of your financial standing.
 You shouldn’t look to fake anything, as that can have a negative impact on your profile.

 Evaluate Your Credit Profile